-One challenge in discovery conferences concerning Rule 34 objections is summarizing the requests, objections, and proposed resolutions for numerous different requests.
-A template for such discussions is provided below, and is just one example of how parties might memorialize their progress towards resolution of objections on a request-by-request basis at a conference.
+One challenge in discovery conferences concerning Rule 34 objections and responses is summarizing the requests, objections, and proposed resolutions for numerous different requests.
+A sample tracking form for such discussions is provided below, and is just one example of how parties might memorialize their progress towards resolution of objections and proposed responses on a request-by-request basis at a conference.